 The bricks need to be inspected.
 Regular bricks can't tolerate the higher temperatures that fire bricks are able to tolerate.
 The regular brick will begin to crack and the mortar will crumble.
 If you have regular brick, it's best to chisel out the old mortar and replace it with high-temperature cement.

-Before cleaning, Ken puts on a respirator because it's unhealthy to have continued exposure to creosote dust.
+Before cleaning, put on a respirator because it's unhealthy to have continued exposure to creosote dust.
 Creosote is unhealthy for the chimney as well since it's a combustible material up in the venting portion of the chimney.
 In that part of the chimney, everything above the damper is designed for hot gasses but not actual combustion.
 If a combustible substance overheats and catches fire, it can cause serious damage to those areas.

 If you clean your own fireplace, the ashes and creosote can be sprinkled on flower beds, since they are a source of calcium and other nutrients.

 During cleaning, the damper should be checked for correct positioning, ensuring energy conservation and fireplace safety.